 Fix #6: Reset the System Management Controller

 The SMC is the System Management Controller.
-The SMC is used in order to control many of the basic functionalities of the Mac.
+The SMC is used to control many of the basic functionalities of the Mac.
 Resetting this can help to resolve any hardware connection problems that would potentially cause the Mac to not recognize the USB Drive.

 Note: Apple Silicon Macs will reset the SMC with a hard Shut down and restart.